 What plans are in place for resuming on-campus research?

-- In collaboration with all UBC Faculties, UBC is planning for a phased resumption of on-campus research from the beginning of June, adopting a gradual approach over the summer months.
+- In collaboration with all UBC Faculties, UBC is progressing through a phased resumption of on-campus research.

 - Conducting on-campus research and scholarship will be limited to those who require on-campus resources and cannot conduct this work remotely.

-- As a reminder, and in keeping with public health guidelines, the majority of our faculty and staff will need to continue working remotely, wherever possible.
+- As a reminder, and in keeping with public health guidelines, the majority of our faculty and staff continue to work remotely, wherever possible.